Coding Bootcamp Scholarships in 2023

 - The Metis Scholarship | Amount: $2,000 to $3,000.
 Veterans, women, and students from other historically underrepresented groups are eligible for this scholarship.
 Scholarship recipients are encouraged to attend tech diversity conferences like the Grace Hopper Celebration of Women in Computing Conference.

 Sabio rewards the most motivated students with scholarships.
-If you can prove you are passionate about your career through an essay or by completing a prework course, you can get a scholarship to help cover the cost of tuition.
+If you can prove you are passionate about your career through an essay or by completing a prework course, you can get a Sabio scholarship to help cover the cost of tuition.
 Most Sabio scholarships can’t be combined, so you should talk to an admissions team member to decide which one to apply for.
+You can also receive a $125 discount on tuition just for attending an info session.

 Thinkful aims to bridge the gender gap in tech by offering a Thinkful scholarship to women.
 There is also a scholarship for veterans to help them reskill for a civilian career.
 Both scholarship awards are only for $500, so students will need to look elsewhere for additional funding.